How Much Protein Do You Need When Dieting?

 The Research-Backed Protein Targets

-Current evidence supports a protein intake of 1.6–2.2 g per kilogram of bodyweight per day for people dieting while trying to preserve muscle mass.
-The higher end of this range (2.0–2.4 g/kg) is most relevant for people who do resistance training — lifting weights or performing bodyweight exercises regularly — as they have a greater stimulus for muscle protein synthesis.
+For active people dieting while trying to preserve muscle mass, many sports-nutrition plans use about 1.6–2.2 g of protein per kilogram of bodyweight per day.
+The higher end is most relevant for people who do resistance training — lifting weights or performing bodyweight exercises regularly — while general health protein needs are lower.

 For a 70 kg woman dieting at 1,800 calories per day: 1.6 g/kg = 112 g protein per day (minimum); 2.2 g/kg = 154 g protein per day (optimal).
 For a 90 kg man dieting at 2,200 calories per day: 1.6 g/kg = 144 g protein; 2.2 g/kg = 198 g protein.
 These ranges may seem high if you are used to general health recommendations (which are lower), but they are specifically designed for body recomposition — not just survival.